Listed below are the awards available to Family Medicine residents. These awards are presented during Scholarship Day.

 The chairs and research directors of each family medicine residency program will identify the most outstanding research project from their program.
 From among the nominations, two awards will be selected by the CFPC Section of Researchers and be presented to recognize family medicine residents (R1 or R2) for excellent research carried out and completed prior to June 1 of the year.

-The recipient of each award will deliver a presentation during Family Medicine Innovations in Research and Education Day, held in conjunction with Family Medicine Forum.
-The awards will be presented during the Section of Researchers’ Annual Dinner.
+The recipient of each award will deliver a presentation during Family Medicine Innovations in Research and Education Day, which is held as part of Family Medicine Forum (FMF).
+The recipients will also be acknowledged during the annual Section of Researchers Dinner.

 This CFPC award recognizes exceptional resident-led, community-based research that focuses on the prevalence of health disparities that are found in either remote rural Canadian communities or underserved outer city areas outside of the urban city inner core.
 Residents of these areas are faced with onerous challenges ranging from: low income, limited access to family medicine clinics, low government or employer benefits, and public transit challenges making it difficult to obtain the necessary health care and social services.